Marchev-Science/Summer-school-on-research-methods-2020/README.md

 # Summer school on research methods '2020

+**Acknowledgement**: This Summer school is partially funded by Science and research Fund at Sofia University (contract 80-10-189-27.04.2020).

 **Application**: Deadline for application is July 10, 2020 by filling-in this application form: [https://forms.gle/r1RAMQjYJqWaWDib9](https://forms.gle/r1RAMQjYJqWaWDib9).
 Only some applications would be approved.
 The approved will be notified by e-mail and will recieve hyperlink.

 **Location**: Online in Zoom sessions (Aproved participants would receive hyperlink)